mlr-org/mlr3pipelines/info/docstyleguide.md

 The `@family` tag creates a group of documentation pages that mutually link each other.
 Writing `@family <TEXT>` will create the line "Other \<TEXT\>: \[link\] \[link\] \[link\]".
 The following rules for this:

 * Family \<TEXT\> should be short but is allowed to, and should probably, contain spaces.
 It should make a natural sentence when written as "Other \<TEXT\>:".
+This means if it is a noun (e.g. "PipeOps") it should therefore probably be plural.
 * A page can be member of multiple families if that is natural.
 * Do not create families with only one member.